sandeepansg/claude_prj1/readme.md

-# Chebyshev Cryptosystem
+# Chebyshev Cryptosystem for IoT and Digital Twins

-A secure key exchange system based on Chebyshev polynomials, offering a quantum-resistant alternative to traditional Diffie-Hellman, with additional Feistel cipher functionality using dynamically generated S-boxes.
+A secure key exchange and encryption system based on Chebyshev polynomials, offering a chaos-based alternative to traditional cryptographic approaches, optimized for IoT, IIoT, and digital twin security applications.

 ## Overview

 This cryptosystem implements a key exchange protocol using the semigroup property of Chebyshev polynomials over a prime field.
 It provides security parameters that scale appropriately with key size and includes comprehensive testing for the mathematical properties that ensure the security of the system.
-The system also includes a Feistel cipher implementation that uses S-boxes dynamically generated from the shared secret.
+The lightweight implementation makes it particularly well-suited for resource-constrained IoT devices and real-time digital twin applications.

 ### Features

-- **Quantum-Resistant Key Exchange**: Based on the hardness of Chebyshev polynomial discrete logarithm problem
+- **Chaos-Based Security**: Leverages the chaotic behavior of Chebyshev polynomials for cryptographic operations
+- **IoT-Optimized**: Lightweight implementation suitable for resource-constrained devices
+- **Digital Twin Ready**: Low latency design perfect for real-time synchronization of digital twins
 - **Scalable Security**: Automatically adjusts security parameters based on desired private key strength
 - **Optimized Polynomial Calculation**: Uses multiple evaluation strategies based on polynomial degree
 - **Mathematical Verification**: Tests semigroup and commutativity properties critical to security